 Most of Lyneer's contracts do not obligate its customers to utilize a significant amount of Lyneer's staffing services and may be cancelled on limited notice, so Lyneer's revenue is not guaranteed.
 Substantially all of Lyneer's revenue is derived from multi-year contracts that are terminable for convenience.
 Under Lyneer's multi-year agreements, Lyneer contracts to provide customers with staffing services through work or service orders at the customers' request.
-Under these agreements, Lyneer's customers often have little or no obligation to request Lyneer's staffing services.
+Under these agreements, Lyneer's contracts are cancellable on limited notice, even if Lyneer's staffing services.
 In addition, most of Lyneer's contracts are cancellable on limited notice, even if Lyneer is not in default under the contract.
 Lyneer may hire employees permanently to meet anticipated demand for services under these agreements that may ultimately be delayed or cancelled.
 Lyneer could face a significant decline in revenues and its business, financial condition or results of operations could be materially adversely affected if: